hove-io/navitia_sdk_docs/docs/bookmark/android/index.md

 | `stopAreaId` | `String` | Navitia stop area id of the favorite station to fetch |
 | `lineId` | `String` | Navitia line id of the favorite station to fetch |

-- Fetch all favorite stations.
+:material-arrow-right: Fetch all favorite stations.
 Returns a list of [`SharedData.StationBookmark`](#stationbookmark) or an empty list if there is no data.

 ```kotlin
 fun fetchStations(): List<SharedData.StationBookmark>